 - a business in which a current University of California employee or the near relative of a current University of California employee owns or controls more than a ten percent interest.

 It is the University's policy to separate an employee's University and private interests, and to safeguard the University and its employees against charges of favoritism in the purchase of goods and services.
 Purchase of goods or services from any officer or employee of the University or from a near relative of any officer or employee is strictly prohibited.
-If the employee is performing teaching or research, an exception may be granted by the campus Materiel Manager, if such goods or services are not available either from other commercial sources or from the University's own facilities.
+If the employee is performing teaching or research, or if they are a student employee, an exception may be granted by the campus Materiel Manager, if such goods or services are not available either from other commercial sources or from the University's own facilities.

-If a department is requesting an exception related to conflict of interest, the following information is required:
+If a department is requesting an exception related to conflict of interest, the following information will be required when submitting the Conflict of Interest Form:

-- What extenuating circumstances exist requiring the purchase of goods or services from a teaching or research employee rather than using a commercial source or the University's own facilities?
+- What extenuating circumstances exist requiring the purchase of goods or services from said employee rather than using a commercial source or the University's own facilities?

-- Why must services be performed on a contract basis rather that as part of the normal work responsibilities of the employee?
+- Why must services be performed on a contract basis rather than as part of the normal work responsibilities of the employee?

 Relative of UC Employee: